 In accordance with the Articles of Association at least one third of the directors are required to retire annually by rotation.
+Joseph Rooney retired by rotation and was re-elected at the Company's Annual General Meeting on 26th October 2021.

-No other members of management are considered key.
+No other members of management, other than those mentioned above, are considered key.
 Unless otherwise stated all transactions between related parties are carried out on an arm's length basis.